Are you Depending on your HVAC System to Remove Moisture?

-Multifamily housing developments are being built tighter and tighter to provide energy efficient housing, and drastically reduce sensible cooling loads.
-Supplemental dehumidification is not only beneficial but a necessity to prevent mold, especially in warm and humid climates.
-Conventional cooling systems are designed to be as efficient as possible, controlling temperature to set point and cooling systems.
+Multifamily housing developments are being built tighter and tighter to provide energy-efficient housing, and drastically reduce sensible cooling loads.
+Supplemental dehumidification is not only beneficial but a necessity to reduce moisture trapped indoors, especially in warm and humid climates.
+Conventional cooling systems are designed to be as efficient as possible, controlling temperature to setpoint and cooling systems.
 Consider our IW25-4 In-Wall Dehumidifier for your moisture control needs.

 - ASHRAE, Choosing the Right System for your Home, accessed October 2021,